jjustinmayo/ACME_sales_analysis_2019/sql_summary.md

 | AA Batteries (4-pack)      |  $          106,042   |  $         3.84 |         27,615         |
 | AAA Batteries (4-pack)     |  $             92,648 |  $         2.99 |         30,986         |

+The Company's top three products which generated the most revenue included the Macbook Pro Laptop, iPhone, and ThinkPad Laptop.
+Combined, these products represented approximately 50% of the Company's total sales.

 #### Complementary Product Analysis

 ```sql